lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     :name: portal_tut01_step01d
     :alt: A screenshot of the Portal's default results view for the query submitted.

-    The default results view, with a plot at left and the table of results at right.
+    **The default results view, with a plot at left and the table of results at right**

 1.6.
 Create a histogram of the eccentricity values.
 Add a new chart by clicking on the "+ sign on the upper left.